Higher symplectic capacities: Introduction

+\end{itemize} \end{thm} \NI Note that it follows from monotonicity that $\gapac_\bb$ is a symplectomorphism invariant.
+The stabilization property can be viewed as a quantitative refinement of the property $\gapac_k(X \times \C) = \gapac_k(X)$.

+The definition of $\gapac_\bb$ is parallel to that of $\dapac_\bb$ discussed in \S\ref{subsec:capac_from_HF}, but with using the $\Li$ structure underlying linearized contact homology $\chlin(X)$ in place of $\sc_{S^1,+}(X)$, and replacing the connecting homomorphism $\delta$ in \eqref{eq:bar_LES} with a geometrically defined $\Li$ homomorphism $\auglin \lll \TT p \rrr: \chlin(X) \ra \K\langle \tt_1,\tt_2,\tt_3,\dots\rangle$ which counts punctured curves satisfying a local tangency constraint in the symplectic completion $\wh{X}$ of $X$ (local tangency constraints and more general geometric constraints are discussed in \S\ref{sec:geometric_constraints}).
+The fact that $\gapac_\bb$ is monotone under general (i.e. not necessarily exact) symplectic embeddings is nonobvious and is based on the discussion of non-exact functoriality and deformations by Maurer--Cartan elements which appears in \S\ref{sec:CL}.

-\begin{disclaimer} The invariants defined in this paper are based on rational symplectic field theory.
-We will assume that a general construction of rational symplectic field theory exists with the basic structure and invariance properties outlined in \cite{EGH2000}.
-It is well-known that a fully rigorous such construction requires working in some sort of virtual perturbation framework for pseudoholomorphic curves.
-Such a framework is widely expected to exist and several proposals have been given, although consensus has not yet been reached regarding the status of these projects.
-We will not make use of any particularities of the virtual framework.
-See \S\ref{subsec:rsft_formalism} below for a more detailed discussion. \end{disclaimer}
+\begin{disclaimer} The invariants defined in this paper are based on rational symplectic field theory, and we take as a black box its existence and expected properties as outlined e.g. in \cite{EGH2000} -- see \S\ref{sec:RSFT} for more details.
+It is well-known that the general construction requires working with a virtual perturbation framework, for which several proposals have been put forward in varying degrees of completeness and generality.
+Apart from the general structural properties outlined in \S\ref{sec:RSFT} we will not otherwise discuss particularities of any virtual framework.
+See Remark~\ref{rmk:transversality} below for a more detailed discussion. \end{disclaimer}